austenem/debaterly/README.md

 higher than the input's relevance to the given topic.
 A well-written answer is usually given a high score regardless of how it relates to the argument at hand.

-Second to this is the user interface.
-We would like to improve the screening process for user queries - empty inputs should ideally produce an alert, and long inputs should be batched in a more cohesive way (i.e. by sentences rather than characters.)
+Another aspect of the model to be considered and improved upon is how it judges the given text in relation to the given central argument.
+Currently, the model judges sentences individually against the argument, rather than the text as a whole.
+This limits analysis of the argument as a whole.

-Once these are addressed, we would like to introduce new features to the app, including a highlighting feature that would draw attention to areas of the user text that need work or are especially convincing.
+Once these are addressed, we would like to introduce new features to the app, including a feature that suggests improvements to areas of the text that need work.